JeffShomali/QEMU_Runner/README.md

 ---
 ### What is QEMU ?
    QEMU is a generic and open source machine emulator and virtualizer.
+Read more  [ here ] (https://en.wikipedia.org/wiki/QEMU?oldformat=true)

    When used as a machine emulator, QEMU can run OSes and programs made for one machine (e.g. an ARM board) on a different machine (e.g. your own PC).
 By using dynamic translation, it achieves very good performance.